Amin-Partovi/shakewell/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## how to use
+each link in the root page navigate you to the assignment's tasks **products **navigate to the products/0 which is the static page for product 0. you can change the id in the address bar and have access to it's specific product. e.g. products/5 render HTML for the product 5.

+list of the products is a json file, and the data is readed synchronously. the page will be generate every 10 seconds.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: